top of page

 Open science :

-Mathematics and modelling at the interface with life, human and earth sciences :
+Mathematics and modelling at the interface with life, human and Earth sciences :

 Mathematical Modelling and Biodiversity: a chair program involving Ecole Polytechnique, Museum National d'Histoire Naturelle, Veolia Environnement and Fondation X (website in French).